rob-ng15/PAWSv2/README.md

         * 2 sprite layers (16 16x16 sprites per layer, each sprite can have 8 tiles)
         * 2 320x240 bitmaps, for double buffering or simultaneous display

 Refer to RV32 for the 32bit CPU, or RV64 for the 64bit CPU.
-Development has stopped on the 32bit CPU, but is kept for reference.
+Development has stopped on the 32bit CPU, but is kept for reference, with backporting where applicable.

 Copy the files from the directory "SOFTWARE/PAWS" to an SDCARD and insert into the ULX3S.
 Flash the bitstream from "ULX3S/BUILD_ulx3s/PAWSv2-32.bit" or "ULX3S/BUILD_ulx3s/PAWSv2-64.bit" to the ULX3S